morton-nd/morton-nd/README.md

-# Morton ND (N-dimensional)
+# Morton ND
 [![Build Status](https://travis-ci.org/kevinhartman/morton-nd.svg?branch=master)](https://travis-ci.org/kevinhartman/morton-nd) [![license](https://img.shields.io/github/license/mashape/apistatus.svg)](https://opensource.org/licenses/MIT)

-A C++14 header-only Morton encoding library for N dimensions.
+A header-only Morton encode/decode library (C++14) capable of encoding from and decoding to N-dimensional space.
 Includes a hardware-based approach (using Intel BMI2) for newer Intel CPUs, as well as another fast approach based on the Lookup Table (LUT) method for other CPU variants.

+## Features
+All algorithms are **generated** at compile-time for the number of dimensions and field width used.
+This way, loops and branches are not required.

+### Encoding Support
+- any number of dimensions (e.g. `2D, 3D, 4D ...
+ND`).
+- built-in support for up to 128-bit native results (`__uint128_t`).
+Unlimited using a user-supplied "big integer" class.
+- `constexpr` encode method, allowing Morton encodings to be expressed at compile-time.

+### Decoder Support
+- any number of dimensions (bounded by native result width of 64).
+- built-in support for decoding up to 64-bit Morton codes.

+## Encoders and Decoders

 ### Hardware (Intel BMI2)
 Supports encoding and decoding in N dimensions, using Intel's BMI2 ISA extension (available in Haswell (Intel), Excavator (AMD) and newer).